morisUtokyo/vTR/README.md

 The error rate is defined as the sum of mismatches, insertions, and deletions (denoted by X) devided by the sum of the number of matches and X (denoted by Y), namely X/Y. In the running example, X = 9(=4+5), Y = 48, and X/Y = 0.188 = 9/48.

-A sample code with data is available at test/test_sample.sh.

 vTR use KSW2, a library to align a pair of reads that implements a global alignment dynamic programming algorithm.
 You can obtain a copy of the KSW2 program from:

 https://github.com/lh3/ksw2